-2. The Authority has the corporate power and authority to adopt the Supplemental Resolutions and to issue and sell the Series 2018A Bonds.
+2. The Authority has the corporate power and authority to adopt the Supplemental Resolutions and to issue and sell the Series 2020B Bonds.

-3. Both the Resolution and the Supplemental Resolutions have been duly and lawfully adopted by the Authority and are presently in full force and effect.
+3. Both the Resolution and the series 2020B Supplemental Resolutions have been duly and lawfully adopted by the Authority and are presently in full force and effect.

-4. The Series 2018A Bonds are valid and legally binding obligations of the Authority as provided in the Resolution and the Supplemental Resolutions, enforceable against the Authority in accordance with their terms and the terms of the Resolution and the Supplemental Resolutions and have been duly and validly authorized and issued in accordance with the Act, the Resolution and the Supplemental Resolutions, and are payable on a parity with all other outstanding Senior Lien Bonds heretofore and hereafter issued under the Resolution solely from the Net Revenues of the Water System of the Authority, and the Authority has the power and is obligated to fix and collect rates and other charges for the water, services and facilities sold, furnished or supplied by the Water System sufficient to provide for the payment of the principal of and interest on all Bonds issued and to be issued under the Resolution, including the Series 2018A Bonds, as the same respectively mature and to comply in all other respects with the provisions of the Resolution and Supplemental Resolutions.
+4. The Series 2020B Bonds are valid and legally binding obligations of the Authority as provided in the Resolution and the Supplemental Resolutions, enforceable against the Authority in accordance with their terms and the terms of the Resolution and the Supplemental Resolutions and have been duly and validly authorized and issued in accordance with the Act, the Resolution and the Supplemental Resolutions, and are payable on a parity with all other outstanding Senior Lien Bonds heretofore and hereafter issued under the Resolution solely from the Net Revenues of the Water System of the Authority, and the Authority has the power and is obligated to fix and collect rates and other charges for the water, services and facilities sold, furnished or supplied by the Water System sufficient to provide for the payment of the principal of and interest on all Bonds issued and to be issued under the Resolution, including the Series 2020B Bonds, as the same respectively mature and to comply in all other respects with the provisions of the Resolution and Supplemental Resolutions.

-5. Under statutes, regulations, administrative rulings and court decisions existing as of the date hereof, and assuming continuing compliance by the Authority with certain covenants contained in the Resolution, the Supplemental Resolutions, the Tax Certificate as to Arbitrage (the "Tax Certificate") of the Authority relating to certain requirements contained in the Internal Revenue Code of 1986, as amended, and regulations of the United States Treasury Department promulgated thereunder (collectively, the "Code"), interest on the Series 2018A Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Code and is not an "item of tax preference" for purposes of computing the federal alternative minimum tax imposed on certain corporations.
-Interest on the Series 2018A Bonds held by certain corporations is, however, included in the computation of "adjusted current earnings," a portion of which is taken into account in determining the federal alternative minimum tax imposed to tax years beginning prior to January 1, 2018.
+5. Under statutes, regulations, administrative rulings and court decisions existing as of the date hereof, and assuming continuing compliance by the Authority with certain covenants contained in the Resolution, the Supplemental Resolutions, the Tax Certificate as to Arbitrage (the "Tax Certificate") of the Authority relating to certain requirements contained in the Internal Revenue Code of 1986, as amended, and regulations of the United States Treasury Department promulgated thereunder (collectively, the "Code"), interest on the Series 2020B Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 and is not an "item of tax preference" for purposes of computing the federal alternative minimum tax imposed on individuals.

-The difference between the principal amount of the Series 2018A Bonds maturing on June 1, 2043 (the "Discount Bonds") and the initial offering price to the public (excluding bond houses, brokers and other intermediaries, or similar persons acting in the same capacity of underwriters or wholesalers), at which price a substantial amount of the Discount Bonds is first sold, constitutes original issue discount, which is not included in gross income for federal income tax purposes to the same extent as interest on the Discount Bonds.
+The difference between the principal amount of each maturity of the Series 2020B Bonds and the initial offering price to the public (excluding bond houses, brokers and other intermediaries, or similar persons acting in the same capacity of underwriters or wholesalers), at which price a substantial amount of the such maturity is first sold, constitutes original issue discount, which is not included in gross income for federal income tax purposes to the same extent as interest on the Discount Bonds.

-6. Under statutes existing as of the date hereof, interest on the Series 2018A Bonds are exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York).
+6. Under statutes existing as of the date hereof, interest on the Series 2020B Bonds are exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York).